Code-Institute-Submissions/althea/README.md

 ## User Stories:

 * Viewing and Navigation
+  - As a shopper, I should have information regarding delivery
   - As a shopper, I should be able to view a list of all products and select some to purchase.
   - As a shopper, I should be able view all the items in my shopping list with description/quantity/size and total cost at any time